-There are a lot of guitar chord progressions that makes songs instantly recognisable.
+There are a lot of guitar chord progressions that makes songs instantly recognizable.

-These progressions usually have 4 or less chords, and the chords are often simple triads – aka major or minor chords.
+These progressions usually have four or fewer chords, and the chords are often simple triads – aka major or minor chords.

 Why Do Some Chords Sound Good Together?